ShoshanaOr/ShoshanaOr/README.md

 ## 🌟 About Me

-I'm a passionate Full Stack Developer who thrives in **collaborative environments**,
+As a Full Stack Developer, I bring a **team-oriented mindset** and hands-on experience
-and enjoys building complete, scalable systems from backend to UI.
+in building scalable web systems through close collaboration, ownership, and attention to detail.

+- 🤝 I value clear communication, shared learning, and strong teamwork
-- 🤝 Experienced in team-based development with strong communication and cooperation
+- ⚙️ Skilled in end-to-end development with solid frontend & backend logic
-- 🎯 Driven by meaningful development – from system architecture to user experience
-- 🧠 Quick to integrate into projects and teams – with adaptability and initiative
-- 💡 Combine innovation with structured thinking and attention to detail
-- 🚀 Always looking to contribute to impactful, maintainable solutions
+- 🚀 Quick to onboard and contribute to cross-functional, fast-paced environments
+- 📐 Passionate about solving real-world challenges with clean architecture and user-centered design

 ---

 ## 💼 Why Hire Me?

-> I’m a developer who builds full solutions – not just features.
-> I thrive on solving real-world problems through logic, structure, and a strong eye for UX.
+🎯 I build **complete solutions**, not just isolated features – with a focus on clarity, logic, and UX value.

-> My experience spans smart plugins, dynamic dashboards, API integrations, and modular platforms.
+- 🧠 Experienced in smart plugins, dynamic dashboards, API integrations, and modular systems
+- 🔄 Proven ability to integrate into projects rapidly – both independently and in collaborative teams
+- 🌐 Deep understanding of the web ecosystem – balancing innovation with practicality
+- 📣 Strong communicator, always ready to learn, contribute, and adapt

+💡 With motivation, consistency, and a problem-solving mindset,
+I transform complex needs into clean, maintainable systems.

 ---

-## 🧰 Languages & Tools
+## 🛠️ Languages & Tools

 <p align="center">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original.svg" alt="React" width="48" height="48" title="React"/>